Cross-collaborative agile UX/UI Research and Design

 Discovering other businesses’ solutions to staff pain points and the needs of a shared target audience was helpful.

 - Users consistently rank Laché better for cleanliness.
-Polished UI can incorporate this brand value into the digital presence!
+A polished UI can effectively incorporate this brand value into the digital presence.

 - Many use less animation to pack a more powerful visual punch with dark, edgy UI.